 At minimum, a BSN should be the goal.
 The healthcare industry continues to give nurses greater responsibility, creating a need for highly educated nurses.

-- According to official government figures, most nurses enter the field with a BSN.
+- According to the National Council of State Boards of Nursing, nearly 50% of nurses enter the field with a BSN.
 That’s good news, according to influential healthcare advocacy organizations such as the Robert Wood Johnson Foundation, which has pointed to official studies linking BSNs to a decrease in patient deaths.
 Hospitals are no doubt paying attention.

 - In fact, the Institute of Medicine’s Future of Nursing report recommends that 80% of nurses have baccalaureate degrees by 2020.
 This reinforces the need for associate level RNs to have degrees from nursing programs with national nursing accreditation (i.e. CCEN or ACEN)—so they can easily transfer credits to a BSN or MSN if their goals or salary needs change.